djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 `DYNASTY_LOGOUT_DELAY` is set set to 700 dynasties to prevent immediately logging out in the event of an attack from being a viable strategy.

+#### Issuance
 A fixed amount of 5 million ether was chosen as `CASPER_BALANCE` to fund the casper contract.
 This only gives the contract enough runway to operate for approximately _insert time based on economic constants_, acting similarly to the "difficulty bomb".
 This "funding crunch" forces the network to hard-fork in the relative near future to further fund the contract.
 This future hard fork is a good opportunity to upgrade the contract and likely transition to full PoS.

 The PoW block reward is further reduced to 0.6 eth/block because security of the chain is greatly shifted from PoW to PoS finality and because rewards are now issued to both stakers and miners.

+#### Gas Changes
 Successful casper `vote` transactions are included at the end of the block so that they can be processed in parallel with normal block transactions and cost 0 gas for validators.

+The call to `initialize_epoch` at the beginning of each epoch requires 0 gas so that this protocol state transition does not take any gas allowance away from normal transactions.

+#### NULL_SENDER and Account Abstraction
+This EIP implements a limited version of account abstraction for validator's `vote` transactions.
+The general design was borrowed from [EIP 86](https://github.com/ethereum/EIPs/blob/fd171bb7792157257cb707082fd1c6891b1f6ca5/EIPS/eip-86.md).

 ## Backwards Compatibility
 This EIP is not forward compatible and introduces backwards incompatibilities in the state, fork choice rule, block reward, and gas calculations on certain transactions.
 Therefore, it should be included in a scheduled hardfork at a certain block number.